dragosroua/php-steem-tools/README.md

 Fork this, implement an awesome feature, test it and then submit a pull request.

-Projects using Steem Api Tools
+Projects using PHP Steem Tools
 ------------------------------

 * [steem.supply](http://steem.supply)